kaigolden/DATA-581-01_DataAnalyticsPortfolio/Python/README.md

 ### What is included
 - An audience-focused executive summary that translates the analysis purpose and findings into plain language.
 - Several data visualizations, each with its interpretation.
+- Creation and discussion of a misleading visualization.
 - A reflection covering the results and ethics of the analysis.
 - A discussion of further questions raised by the data and findings.